Weakly Supervised Concept Map Generation through Task-Guided Graph Translation: Related Work

-\textbf{Graphical Structures for Texts}.
-Graph structures have been extensively used in various parsing tasks, including keyword based graph \cite{mihalcea2004textrank,DBLP:journals/tkde/ShangLJRVH18} and parsing-based graph \cite{DBLP:conf/acl/HopkinsJP18,he:20a,banarescu-etal-2013-abstract}. \textit{TextRank} \cite{mihalcea2004textrank} builds a word graph to represent the text, and connected words using a fixed-size sliding window.
+Graph structures have been extensively used in various NLP and text mining tasks, including keyword-based graph~\cite{mihalcea2004textrank,DBLP:journals/tkde/ShangLJRVH18} and parsing-based graph~\cite{DBLP:conf/acl/HopkinsJP18,he:20a,lu2021evaluation}. \textit{TextRank} \cite{mihalcea2004textrank} builds a word graph to represent the text, and connected words using a fixed-size sliding window.
 The word importance score is then calculated by a modified PageRank formula. \textit{TextRank} has been widely applied in keyword extraction and sentence extraction, and here we utilize it as a baseline for concept map generation.
 However, concepts are restricted as words and the number of concepts to keep cannot be inferred by the algorithm itself. \textit{AutoPhrase} \cite{DBLP:journals/tkde/ShangLJRVH18} is another popular method for keyword extraction and keyphrase mining tasks.
-Top-k high quality phrases can be extracted as concepts and then a graph can be constructed using concepts co-occuring in the same sentences.
-Although \textit{AutoPhrase} can generate both words and phrases as concepts, the drawback is that the size of the graphs has to be fixed.
-In this work, we incorporate dependency parsing to provide the semantic-rich initial graph and propose a graph translation model to enable the size flexible concept map generation.
+Top-k high-quality phrases can be extracted as concepts and then a graph can be constructed using concepts co-occurring in the same sentences.
+Although~\textit{AutoPhrase} can generate both words and phrases as concepts, the drawback is that the size of the graphs has to be fixed.
+In this work, we incorporate dependency parsing~\cite{lu2021evaluation} to provide the semantic-rich initial graph and propose a graph translation model to enable the size-flexible concept map generation.

-\textbf{Neural Networks for Graph Generation}.
-Inspired by the success of CNNs \cite{DBLP:conf/nips/KrizhevskySH12} in computer vision field, various graph neural networks \cite{DBLP:conf/kdd/PerozziAS14, DBLP:conf/kdd/WangC016, DBLP:conf/iclr/KipfW17} for encoding graphical structures into dense, real-valued vector embeddings have been developed in parallel.
-By recursively aggregating and transforming representation vectors of neighbour vertices, GNNs have achieved significant progress on node classification, link prediction, graph classification, community detection, and many other graph-related tasks.
-The focus of this paper, concept map generation, is a sub-task of the graph generation task.
-While GraphVAE \cite{DBLP:conf/icann/SimonovskyK18}, GraphRNN \cite{you2018graphrnn}, CondGen \cite{DBLP:conf/cikm/YangGWSX019} etc. have shown a great ability of graph generation task in which the goal is to reconstruct graphs from the high-dimensional vector, the goal of concept map generation task is to construct a local knowledge graph from raw text.
-Therefore, some variants of GNNs could ideally model for concept map generation task.